-When it comes time to making the decision on buying a graphics card, most will often adhere to the most powerful product available within their price range.
+When it comes time to buying a new graphics card, most will often adhere to the most powerful product available within their price range.
 While this is generally the sensible thing to do as greater performance turns in faster frame-rates and a higher visual quality, aspects such as looks, cooling and noise are just as important when it comes to the daily use of the machine.
-For almost every graphics cards available to buy, there’s two variations to decide from, both of which will have the most noticeable affect on the thermal capabilities and audible tolerance to that of the buyer.
+For almost every graphics card available to buy, there’s two variations to decide from, both of which will have the most noticeable affect on the thermal capabilities and audible tolerance to that of the buyer.

 Known as reference designs and aftermarket coolers, both Nvidia and AMD graphics cards adhere to this format.
 Within this article we will explore the differences, benefits and drawbacks for each type of cooling solution.